• Skip to main content

 Sweet almond oil: I love using almond oil when making diaper rash creams or acne scar healing ointments.
 It works well in combination with calendula when treating irritations of the skin and/or scarring.

 Keep your freshly infused calendula oil in a cool and dark place for up to two years.
 How long calendula keeps partially depends on what carrier oil you use.
 If the oil looks or smells rancid, toss it and make a new infusion.
-You can keep it stored in the refrigerator, but it make turn to a solid.
+You can keep it stored in the refrigerator, but it will make it turn to a solid.
 This is okay!
 You can let it sit at room temp to liquify again.

 You Might Also Like